tryton/tryton/modules/customs/doc/index.rst

 - The *Tariff Code*.
 - The *Country* for which the rate is.
+- The *Organization* for which the rate is.
 - The *Type*: *Import* or *Export*
 - The *Start* and *End* date of validity.
 - The *Computation Type*: